alex-antonison/blog_archive/_posts/2021-02-06-reproducibility-for-all.md

 ## Limitations

-While virtual environments are great at managing packages needed to run the code in a project, it is limited to just that.
+While virtual environments are great at managing packages needed to run code, it is limited to just that.
 There are other aspects of running a project such as application or operating system dependencies.
-To completely solve for reproducing the environment of a project, you can explore using [docker](https://www.docker.com/), a utility that will allow for capturing your entire environment which includes the Operating System and supporting applications.
+To completely solve for reproducing the environment for running code, you can explore using [docker](https://www.docker.com/), a utility that will allow for capturing your entire environment which includes the Operating System and supporting applications.
 There is a steeper learning curve to this, and I plan on dedicating entire post(s) to the topic of how docker is a more comprehensive solution to reproducibility.

 ## Other virtual environment tools